MONTYYYYY/smart-tv/README.md

 ### Testing

-Added Cypress Tests with 14 e2e tests.
+Added Cypress Tests with 14 e2e tests. run `yarn e2e`

 ### Future Improvements
 Voice search , since modern smart tv allow for microphone capabilities.
 It would make give the user an alternative way to interact with the smart tv app.